 Robert A. Frist, Jr., one of our co-founders, has served as our chief executive officer and chairman of the board of directors since 1990 and president since 2001.
 Mr. Frist is the company's chief operating decision maker.
-He graduated with a Bachelor of Science in business with concentrations in Finance, Economics and Marketing from Trinity University.
+He graduated with a Bachelor of Science in Business with concentrations in Finance, Economics and Marketing from Trinity University.

-Jeffrey S. Doster joined the Company in May 2008 as senior vice president and chief technology officer.
+Jeffrey S. Doster joined the Company in May 2008 as senior vice president and chief technology officer and was promoted to chief information officer in July 2017.
 He earned undergraduate degrees in both Economics and Business Administration from Towson University, as well as a Master of Business Administration from Loyola College, in Maryland.